Bob French talks about the support his wife Jan, himself and their family received from the Rowans Hospice at Home team.

 We knew things were getting really bad because Jan was finding it difficult breathing and no matter how hard they tried they couldn’t get her to lay one side or the other, she always had to lay on her back.
 The nurses gently said to us, you are talking about days now.

 On the last day the night nurse arrived and helped to settle Jan.
 She then left the room to speak to our children who were in the next room.
 I was left with Jan on my own.
 I held her hand and she passed peacefully away.

 When I called them into the room, Jan did one last gasp as they all walked in and one tear rolled down her cheek.
 The Hospice at Home team verified her death and performed last offices.
 It was all so professionally done with care and feeling, understanding and love.
 Treating Jan with the utmost dignity.

 They asked us, if we wanted them to call our chosen Funeral Director and we said yes please.
 The big thing for all of us was they didn’t rush off, they stayed with us for as long as we needed them.
 Hospice at Home called me the next day to check how I was, reminding me that Rowans is here for me and the family.
 Letting me know about bereavement groups at the Living Well Centre and psychological support available.

 It is just unbelievable the nursing and emotional support they gave us.
 They took a lot of the stress out of the situation, as you knew if you called them they would be there.
 They were just magical.

 It is important for us to share our story as a thank you to everyone who has ever done anything to support Rowans.
 As a family we all will be eternally grateful to them because the Hospice at Home team enabled us to fulfil Jan’s wish to die at home.
 Also don’t be afraid to ask for help, as wonderful help is there if you need it.

-Please help us to support more people like Bob and Jan in the future by donating or pledging to do one thing for the Silver Jubilee Appeal.
+Please help us to support more people like Bob and Jan in the future by donating to the Silver Jubilee Appeal.
 Thank you.